RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 "Hilarious.
 Putin playing Trump for a fool."

-So fucking funny, amsuing, hillarious to watch Russia make the USA look stupid and dumb.
+So fucking funny, amusing, hilarious to watch Russia make the USA look stupid and dumb.
 Tony Clifton acts by Trump are so entertaining!
 “Everything in our background has prepared us to know and resist a prison when the gates begin to close around us . . .
 But what if there are no cries of anguish to be heard?
 Who is prepared to take arms against a sea of amusements?
 To whom do we complain, and when, and in what tone of voice, when serious discourse dissolves into giggles?
 What is the antidote to a culture's being drained by laughter?” ― [Neil Postman, Amusing Ourselves to Death: Public Discourse in the Age of Show Business](https://www.northjersey.com/story/opinion/columnists/2024/03/27/us-politics-2024-predicted-media-expert-neil-postman/73022583007/), 1985